-Premie 14: So whatever caused our unlimited will must have, in accordance with the CAP, an unlimited will itself or the ability to give rise to an unlimited will.
+Premie 14: So whatever caused our unlimited will must have, in accordance with the CAP, an unlimited will itself and the ability to give rise to an unlimited will in us.

 Premise 15: Something limited cannot give rise to something without limits.

 Premise 16: A contingent being, since it is dependent on something else for its existence, is limited.

 Premise 17: A necessary being is not dependent or contingent on anything else and so is completely free and has no limits.